intsig-textin/markdown_tester/dataset/pred/intsig/financial_report_3.md

 <td colspan="1" rowspan="1">(222)</td>
 <td colspan="1" rowspan="1">(5)</td>
 </tr><tr>
-<td colspan="1" rowspan="1">Net reserves,end of period</td>
+<td colspan="1" rowspan="1">Net reserves, end of period</td>
 <td colspan="1" rowspan="1">19,403</td>
 <td colspan="1" rowspan="1">18,745</td>
 </tr><tr>
-<td colspan="1" rowspan="1">Ceded reserves,end of period</td>
+<td colspan="1" rowspan="1">Ceded reserves, end of period</td>
 <td colspan="1" rowspan="1">5,156</td>
 <td colspan="1" rowspan="1">4,735</td>
 </tr><tr>
-<td colspan="1" rowspan="1">Gross reserves,end of period</td>
+<td colspan="1" rowspan="1">Gross reserves, end of period</td>
 <td colspan="1" rowspan="1">&#36; 24,559</td>
 <td colspan="1" rowspan="1">&#36; 23,480</td>
 </tr></table>

-to amounts related to retroactive reinsurance deferred gain accounting,the loss on the Excess Workers' Compensation Loss Portfolio Transfer, uncollectible reinsurance and benefit expenses related to future policy benefits,which are not reflected in te table above.
+(1) Total net incurred above does not agree to Insurance claims and policyholders' benefits as reflected on the Condensed Consolidated Statements of Operations due to amounts related to retroactive reinsurance deferred gain accounting, the loss on the Excess Workers' Compensation Loss Portfolio Transfer, uncollectible reinsurance and benefit expenses related to future policy benefits, which are not reflected in the table above.

-Net Prior Year Development
+# Net Prior Year Development

-Changes in estimates of claim and claim adjustment expense reserves,net of reinsurance, for prior years are defined as net prior development recorded for the Specialty,Commercial, International and Corporate & Other segments.
+Changes in estimates of claim and claim adjustment expense reserves, net ofreinsurance, for prior years are defined as net prior year loss reserve development (development).
+These changes can be favorable or unfavorable.
+The following table presents development recorded for the Specialty,Commercial, International and Corporate & Other segments.

 <table border="1" ><tr>